katonic-dev/explainit/README.md

 **A**.
 By this app users can calculate Dataset Drift, Target Drift and Data Quality metrics to understand the Production / Real-World Data along with Training / Reference Data better to come to a decision.

 ### Q. What does the input data look like?
 **A**.
-Input Data is nothing but your training and testing data.
-The training data will be used for the distribution comparision for the testing data.
+Input Data is nothing but your reference/training and production/inference data.
+The reference data will be used for the distribution comparision for the production data.
 These input data should be passed as pandas dataframes.

 ### Q. What outputs does the app produce?
 **A**.
 App shows / produces the Statistical Information about the complete data (features + target) for drift analysis, Distribution Plots for each of the features to understand the data better, Contribution of each features on the target along with Correlations metrics.